Muqtadir27/Autism-Support-System/README.md

-# 🌟 Web-EmoRec
+# 🌟 Autism Support System

 ## 🚀 Overview
-**Web-EmoRec** is a web-based emotion recognition system that uses advanced machine learning techniques to analyze and classify human emotions.
+**Autism-Support-System** is a web-based emotion recognition system that uses advanced machine learning techniques to analyze and classify human emotions.
 This project aims to enhance communication and emotional awareness through real-time emotion detection and feedback.

 ---